tenchi-security/zanshin_automate_aws_onboard/README.md

 > :information_source:
 >  You must save for later:
 > - VPC ID
-> - Two Subnet ID's from the same VPC
+> - Subnet ID from the same VPC

 ### 3. Assign privileges to deploy CloudFormation Stacks on AWS Management Account